Read about our approach to all things technology, aviation, drone logistics and delivering healthcare

-Around the world, demands on the profession and practice of engineering are increasingly shifting to reflect new challenges and expectations fuelled by the pressures of globalisation and global insecurity.
+Around the world, demands on the profession and practice of engineering are increasingly shifting to reflect new challenges and expectations fuelled by the pressures of globalization and global insecurity.
 The role of an engineer is to tackle some of the world’s biggest problems; helping to save lives and create new technological advancements, which can improve the way we live, the way we engage in society, and the way we respond to global issues.

 In the last five years, the global healthcare sector has experienced a technological transformation.
 Engineers have led this movement in order to develop and improve infrastructural links, healthcare facilities, and services that may support dramatic improvements to patient wellbeing, and the reliable provision of essential healthcare supplies to populations around the world.
 Such examples include 3D printing respiratory ventilators for patients to eliminate the shortfall, or developing an app that allows national health systems to collate data on the spread and containment of an infectious disease.

 Engineers have applied their problem solving and technical skills, advanced knowledge and creativity to build and scale projects that meet the socio-economic and health related needs of the global population.
-These projects may also positively impact the quality of the natural environment and (re)conceptualise the way we perform routine activities.
+These projects may also positively impact the quality of the natural environment and re-conceptualize the way we perform routine activities.
 In this blog, we wanted to draw attention to the important work conducted by our team of engineers at Swoop Aero.
-We wanted to shine a light in particular on our Chief Technology Officer and Co Founder, Joshua Tepper, as he works tirelessly to transform the way the world moves essential supplies – every single day!
+We wanted to shine a light in particular on our Chief Technology Officer (CTO) and co-founder, Joshua Tepper, as he works tirelessly to transform the way the world moves essential supplies – every single day!

 Engineers begin with a complex problem.
 In 2017, mechatronics engineer Joshua Tepper and ex- Australian Air Force pilot Eric Peck sought to harness their collective engineering and technological capabilities to transform the mobility and distribution of essential healthcare supplies.
 The core challenge identified by Josh and Eric was that systemic global health inequalities were caused by a logistical failure of the health supply chain to reach isolated and geographically remote populations.
 As a result, more than 50% of the global population was unable to access basic healthcare.
 Moreover, these logistical barriers; such as poor transportation networks, weak infrastructure, geographically challenging terrain and unpredictable waterways caused basic healthcare supplies to remain expensive and often unaffordable, which pushed a further 100 million people into ‘extreme poverty’.